Yethal/tidal-offline-adder/README.md

 # Usage:
 * Make sure the phone is connected to the internet
+* Make sure adb server is started and the phone detected (`adb devices` returns a device id)
 * Connect your phone to your PC via adb
 * Launch the script
-* Kill the script manually once it gets to the end of the list (I did not implement detecting whether we're at the end of the list)
+* Kill the script manually once it gets to the end of the list (I did not implement detecting whether we're at the end of the list yet)

 # Debugging
-If the loop doesn't scroll through the list properly comment out the main loop, uncomment the debug one, run it and see if the album names printed to stdout are duplicated.
-If they are increase the last argument to adb shell input swipe in scrollAlbums() function from 2500 to a higher value
+If the loop doesn't scroll through the list properly comment out the main loop, increase the swipe value